In-Depth Analysis You Won’t Find Anywhere Else

 But, the plaintiffs then attempt to put Remington in a catch-22, with a two-part argument:

-- A wholesaler is a person, and Remington (according to the plaintiffs and the trial court judge) is a seller.
-Therefore, according to the plaintiffs, a manufacturer like Remington can engage in negligent entrustment by supplying firearms to a wholesaler (a person) because the manufacturer knows that the wholesaler will, in turn, “use” the firearms in a manner that will supply those firearms to a retailer (also a person), and then the retailer will “use” the firearms in a manner that will supply those firearms to everyday consumers.
+- A wholesaler is a person, and Remington (according to the plaintiffs) is a seller.
+Therefore, the plaintiffs claim that a manufacturer like Remington can engage in negligent entrustment by supplying firearms to a wholesaler (a person) because the manufacturer knows that the wholesaler will, in turn, “use” the firearms in a manner that will supply those firearms to a retailer (also a person), and then the retailer will “use” the firearms in a manner that will supply those firearms to everyday consumers.
 (Note the quotation marks around the word “use.”)

 - The plaintiffs also have to satisfy the other aspect of negligent entrustment which requires that the seller “knew or should have known” about an unreasonable risk of physical injury.
 At the trial court level, the plaintiffs approached that challenge by further claiming that Remington’s advertisements for Bushmaster rifles were designed to appeal to a young, male demographic that includes individuals who find the concepts of “macho vigilantism and military-style insurrection” attractive.